Differentiable Bilevel Programming for Stackelberg Congestion Games: Introduction

-The rest of the paper is organized as follows.
+{The rest of the paper is organized as follows.
 Section \ref{sec:related} discusses related studies.
-Section \ref{sec:preliminary} covers the basics of automatic differentiation and mirror descent.
-Section \ref{sec:formulation} provides a general formulation of SCG as a bilevel program.
-Section \ref{sec:day-to-day} introduces the ILD and establishes convergence conditions that are weaker than known results.
-Section \ref{sec:ad-gradient} explains how to unroll the ILD through AD and analyzes the complexity of the procedure.
-Section \ref{sec:ad-algorithm} proposes two AD-based algorithms for solving SCGs, and in Section \ref{sec:extension}, we discuss how the proposed approach may be extended to more general settings.
-Results of numerical experiments are reported in Section \ref{sec:experiment}.
-Section \ref{sec:conclusion} concludes the paper with a summary of main results and directions for further research.
+Section \ref{sec:formulation} provides a general formulation for SCGs in the form of bilevel programs.
+Section \ref{sec:day-to-day} describes ILD and establishes conditions under which it converges to a WE.
+Section \ref{sec:ad-gradient} studies how to leverage AD to unroll ILD.
+The two proposed algorithms are presented in Sections \ref{sec:double} and \ref{sec:single-loop}.
+Results of numerical experiments are reported in Section \ref{sec:experiments}.
+Eventually, Section \ref{sec:conclusion} concludes the paper with a summary of the main results and future directions.}